-In the world of traditional animation are several main techs: a frame-by-frame, which is Disney’s invented and used, and cut-out animation.
-The first technique is when an artist draws a character in each frame: his body position changes and all the angels are drawn.
+In traditional animation, there’re several main techs: a frame-by-frame, which is invented and used by Disney, and cut-out animation.
+The first technique is when an artist draws a character in each frame: his body position changes, and all the angels are drawn.

-The cut-out animation is the method of creating a cartoon or video in which the artist makes the movement through the replacement of parts of the character’s body (a head, a hand, a neck, a mouth, and so on).
-It recreates an illusion of motions of the character.
-When the more mobile and complex parts then the high-quality animation is.
+The cut-out animation is the method of creating a cartoon or video in which the artist moves by replacing the character’s body parts (a head, a hand, a neck, a mouth, and so on).
+It recreates an illusion of the motions of the character.
+When the more mobile and complex parts, then the high-quality animation is.

 In the continuous growth of the genre, we see evolution in this genre.
-In this field bright stand out Russian director Yurii Norstein.
-He made a short animation film in 1975 “Hedgehog in a fog”, which became a beacon in this industry.
-He used not just paper, he used also different elements as water, a fog, when he created his film.
+In this field, bright stand-out Russian director Yurii Norstein.
+He made a short animation film in 1975, “Hedgehog in a fog,” which became a beacon in this industry.
+He used not just paper, and he also used different elements as water, a fog when he created his film.

 Nowadays, technology is evolving fast, and animation processes have evolved with it.
-But despite the evolution of devices and software the cut-out animation is still almost the same in general principle.
+But despite the evolution of devices and software, the cut-out animation is still almost the same in general principle.
 The only difference is that the objects are drawn in animation software.
-The points of movement placed in a 2D space and the rotation of it are calculated by computers!
+Computers calculate the points of movement placed in a 2D space and the rotation of it!

 Making movement in this technique is like sharing a personal experience.
-Basically, an artist-animator creates the mood, the manners of the character using his judgment and creative experience to do so.
+Basically, an artist-animator creates the mood, the manners of the character using his judgment and creative expertise.

 Cut-out animation is a popular technique because it saves production time and leads to smaller file sizes when compared to full cel animation.

 As usual, an interesting video rill is a mix of techniques together.
-We can see the video with frame-by-frame technique, then shape technique and that cut-out method.
+We can see the video with the frame-by-frame technique, then the shape technique, and then cut-out method.
 That’s more dynamic in video rill.
 For information, an easier video rill cut-out technique will be a good method.

-Wow-How Studio creating video rolls for 10 years.
-We have artists-animators, who work in any techniques and in this technique too.
-Our goal is to develop such a video that will immerse the viewer in the story and will be memorable.
+Wow-How Studio is creating video rolls for ten years.
+We have artists-animators who work in any techniques and in this technique too.
+Our goal is to develop such a video to immerse the viewer in the story and be memorable.